 What is National Junior Honor Society?

-The National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle level students.
-More than just an honor roll, NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.
-These characteristics have been associated with membership in the organization since their beginnings in 1929.
+Established in 1929, the National Junior Honor Society (NJHS) is one of the nation's premier organizations established to recognize outstanding middle level students.
+More than just an honor roll, NJHS serves to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.
+These characteristics have been associated with membership in the organization since its beginning in 1929.

 Today, it is estimated that more than one million students participate in activities of the NHS (High School) and NJHS (Middle School).
 NHS and NJHS chapters are found in all 50 states, the District of Columbia, Puerto Rico, many U.S. Territories, and Canada.
 Chapter membership not only recognizes students for their accomplishments, but challenges them to develop further through active involvement in school activities and community service.

 (Taken from www.nhs.us.
 Accessed 12/10/11)

 At CGMSC, in accordance with national standards set by NJHS, students will first qualify for an invitation through their demonstration of success in the area of scholarship.
 That means, students in 7th or 8th grade with a cumulative GPA of 3.6 on an 4 point scale will receive an invitation to fill out an information sheet.
 Students will then fill out the information sheet to give examples of their accomplishments in the remaining areas of Leadership, Service, Character, and Citizenship.
 Therefore, just because a student qualifies based on their cumulative GPA (scholarship), does not mean they will not automatically be inducted into the NJHS.

 All GPA's are now found on Skyward.

 Who chooses inductees into the NJHS?